angusbeef334/crx-to-xpi/README.md

 ## Troubleshooting
 ### Installation
-On Linux, when running the install script, an error may be thrown such as the following:
+When running the install script, an error may be thrown such as the following:
 `urllib.error.URLError: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1032)>`

-To fix this, you must install the ca-certificates package for your distro.
+To fix this, you must install the ca-certificates package for your OS.

 Arch:
 ```